-'Spider-Man: Far From Home' Review: BuzzFeed Is Mocked as Fake News
+'Spider-Man: Far from Home' Review: BuzzFeed Is Mocked as Fake News

-The first half of Spider-Man: Far From Home is dreadful, like a spoof of the worst superhero movies ever, including those Marvel movies where cities are destroyed by CGI at the hands of stupid villain(s) — in this case, The Elementals — and we’re all supposed to believe this can happen because someone like Mysterio (Jake Gyllenhaal) explains it all from an officious Command Center.
+The first half of Spider-Man: Far from Home is dreadful, like a spoof of the worst superhero movies ever, including those Marvel movies where cities are destroyed by CGI at the hands of stupid villain(s) — in this case, The Elementals — and we’re all supposed to believe this can happen because someone like Mysterio (Jake Gyllenhaal) explains it all from an officious Command Center.

-And then there’s Mysterio himself, another one of those exhausting Captain Marvel-Doctor Strange types whose tedious superpower is the ability to shoot light out of their hands; light that looks cool and does all this boring stuff to keep the battle going until the one of those lights finally wins the day and you wonder why they didn’t use that specific light to begin with.
+And then there’s Mysterio himself, another one of those exhausting Captain Marvel-Doctor Strange types whose tedious superpower is the ability to shoot light out of their hands; light that looks cool and does all this boring stuff to keep the battle going until one of those lights finally wins the day and you wonder why they didn’t use that specific light to begin with.

 I mean… If you have the power to protect yourself within a dome of light this giant creature is unable to penetrate, why not create a dome of light around the creature to capture it?